A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 Understanding Sensory Processing: A Deeper Look

-Regarding sensory processing differences, it’s important to recognize that each child’s experience is unique.
+Each child’s experience with sensory processing is unique.
 Here’s what parents need to know:

-- Hypersensitivity: Children may be defensive or avoidant to certain sensory inputs
+- Hypersensitivity: Children may be defensive or avoidant of certain sensory inputs

 - Hypo-sensitivity: Children may actively seek out additional sensory stimulation

-- Mixed responses: Some children might be hyper-sensitive to some sensations while seeking others
+- Mixed responses: Some children are hyper-sensitive to some sensations while seeking others

 Signs Your Child May Need Sensory Support